dev-jq/Azkarra-Magento2-Theme-for-Core-Web-Vitals-and-PageSpeed/README.md

 - **jq-dev/azzkarra** - theme core files
 - **Azkarra_UserGuide.pdf** - ebook

-:loudspeaker: For my FOLLOWERS: use the discount code **4FIRST10** to enjoy a $50 discount (valid for the first 10 orders)!

 ### :white_check_mark: FREE (in this repo)
 - **jq-dev/my_azzkarra** - child theme for your customizations